ialwayslikedgrime/ialwayslikedgrime/README.md

 Welcome to my space on GitHub.

 I'm a passionate AI student from Northern Italy, currently enrolled at the Mathematik Fakultät at Humboldt Universität zu Berlin for the full 2025/2026 academic year (fully taught in German).
-I am a student enrolled in the Artificial Intelligence course at University of Pavia.
+I am an erasmus student from the Artificial Intelligence course at University of Pavia.

 I’m seeking **internship / Werkstudent opportunities in Berlin** to contribute to real-world products while I study.